CaptainSapphire/PH-s-Blog/_posts/2025-04-28-CSUCI-Datathon.md

 Let's go over the highlights from the questions! <br><br>

 **Tell us about the jobs in your field in the data science.**
+<li> Ahmed: She has analysts report to her, but they are constantly doing something different every day, and there's a wide range of tools they use.
+"You can have problems in the clinical sites, which will require a lot of data cleanup and interpretation.
+We can have large moding and logistics problems, which will be caring theory and other mathematical processes.
+Then we have forecasting which uses AI neural net and other forecasting techniques."
+She furthered shared the data extraction, model development and financial aspects of data analysts jobs as well. </li>
+<li> Zivot: he shared how he "gets bored doing the same thing every day" and that day-to-day life for data science is not consistent or the same.
+"We try to help the universiy how well it's functioning."
+He says this line of working is asking the right questions as well as having people skills.
+He shared a lot of the work is producing data visualizations that answers the questions they see the university is trying to answer. </li>
+<li> Dawson: "I might be spending a lot of money on Google ads, how can we tell them that it's worth it?"
+He also states the work varys day-to-day. </li>

+**Takaways**: Data scientists have different work each day, a lot of the job is convicing the business what is and isn't profitable

+** What have you learned in your job and in life? **
+<li> Devogel: "A lot of people as a superficial wuestions, and we call it the five Whys...
+So you have to go a few times asking why and you'll find out the question they're asking isn't what they really want...
+Almost every rule has a way to waive it or a way to get around it (legally)."
+Zivot and Ahmed agreed with the "people never ask the question" lesson.
+Zivot added it is important to have people that give you honest feedback. </li>
+<li> Dawson: "There is no finish line in data science, there's always more to learn" (paraphrased). </li>
+<li> </li>

 ** **
+<li></li>
+<li></li>

 ** **

 ## Awards
 At the very end was the awards ceremony, where our team in the Beginners division got the "Best Interpretation" Award.